RaphaelTEBOUL/MACS/README.md

-#Work of my specialization on Random Processes and Stochastic Calculus during my second year at Telecom Paristech.
+What I did during my year-long specialization on Random Processes and Stochastic Calculus during my second year at Telecom Paristech.